Get Matched With Architecture Programs

 Step 4: Earn Your Master's Degree

-Although you can become a licensed architect with your bachelor degree, experience, and licensure; architecture careers are competitive.
+Although you can become a licensed architect with your bachelor's degree, experience, and licensure; architecture careers are competitive.
 In addition, you must take continuing education classes to maintain your licensure, so it's an excellent plan to incorporate these requirements into a graduate degree in architecture to stay on top of new developments in the field.

 Find Your Online Architecture Program